 Tahmina Laskar is a Sr. Programme Officer in the Access to Information Programme.
 She holds a Master’s Degree in Law from Manav Bharti University, Solan, Himachal Pradesh.
 She did her graduation in Law from Aligarh Muslim University, Aligarh, Uttar Pradesh.
 She likes reading and appreciating urdu poetry.
 She can be reached at firstname.lastname@example.org.

-Shikha Chhibbar is a Programme Officer in the Access to information and has done intensive field research in all the Police stations of Delhi.
-She holds a Master’s Degree in Law (specialisation in Human Rights Law) from National Law Institute University, Bhopal and B.A.LL.B.(Hons.) from Department of Legal Studies and Research, Barkatullah University, Bhopal.
+Shikha Chhibbar is a Programme Officer in the Access to information programme and has done intensive field research in the Police Stations of Delhi.
+Currently she is working on the project ' Promoting Freedom of Information and Transparency in South Asia' and is involved in the capacity building programs on RTI law in the State of Jammu and Kashmir.
+She holds a Master’s Degree in Law (specialization in Human Rights) from National Law Institute University, Bhopal and B.A.LL.B.(Hons.) from Department of Legal Studies and Research, Barkatullah University, Bhopal.
 She likes travelling and dancing.
 She can be reached at email@example.com.